Content metrics for content marketing and journalism

 Average time on site

-While many content creators track average time on particular pages, average time on site is a content metric that allows you to see the overall time a content consumer spends on your site.
-From here, and using Google Analytics or other tools, you can drill down and see which pathways readers are taking.
+While many content creators track time on individual pages, average time on site shows the overall time a content consumer spends across your property.
+Paired with a tool like GA4, you can see which pathways readers take.
 As Andy Crestodina often says, "If your website were a city, there would be a highway flowing through it."

 Average customer lifetime value

-This metric answers the question: When someone becomes a customer, how much do they typically pay until they are no longer a customer?
+This metric answers: when someone becomes a customer, how much do they typically pay before they stop being one?

-One way to calculate this: Gross Margin % X ( 1 / Monthly Churn ) X Avg.
+One way to calculate it: Gross Margin % × (1 / Monthly Churn) × Avg.
 Monthly Subscription Revenue per Customer.

-For more on this, visit our Customer Lifetime Value page.
+For more detail, see the Customer Lifetime Value page.

 Backlinks and external mentions (sorted by authority)

-Tools like Moz and SEMrush allow you to see your backlinks and mentions, and easily sort them by domain authority.
+Tools like Moz and Semrush let you track backlinks and sort them by domain authority.

 Bounce rate

-Not to be confused with exit rate, bounce rate is single-page visits of your site divided by all visits to your site.
-The result is a percentage of all visits in which a content consumer viewed one page and then left the site.
+Not to be confused with exit rate, bounce rate is single-page visits divided by all visits.
+It's the percentage of visits where someone viewed one page and left without going further.

 Concurrent (or real-time) visits